donovanglover/nix-config/README.md

 stow bspwm # Change this to whatever you want
 ```

-Now run `startx` and you should have a working system!
+Finally run `startx` and you should have a working system!

 **NOTE**: Above is just a prototype and is not finalized.
 Expect changes.